adam-p/yesterday-i-learned/git.md

 In other words, if you have a change that you want to end up in `master`, push to `origin (local branch):refs/for/master`, or just `origin HEAD:refs/for/master` if you happen to be on the branch already.

+### How can I trigger Jenkins again after the push?

+Edit your commit message online.

 ## Usage

 * Why `git push origin (branch)`, when you can [`git push origin HEAD`](http://stackoverflow.com/a/23241152) from your local one?